 - According to FDA, the turkey is safe when a food thermometer inserted into the innermost part of the thigh and wing and the thickest part of the breast reaches a temperature of 165°F (74°C).

 - Remove from oven and allow turkey to rest for 20 minutes before carving.

 Serving Suggestions for Roast Turkey

 This was our first turkey dinner for the season.
-I served the Roast Turkey with our favorite Chestnut, Pear, and Wild Rice Stuffing, homemade Cranberry Sauce, Candied Sweet Potatoes, and of course mashed potatoes with gravy.
+I served this Roast Turkey with our favorite side dishes as follows.
+They are all Thanksgiving classics.

 I like to make my turkey soup stock as soon as we are done with dinner so that I do not have to store the carcass in the freezer.
-Be sure to check back in 2 days to see what I made with this rich and tasty soup stock and some leftover turkey meat.
-You do not want to miss it!
+Listed below are some of the dishes I made using this rich and tasty soup stock and some leftover turkey meat.
+Please check them out.

 NOTE: The original publication of this post was on November 18th, 2013.
 This republication comes with changes to the writeup but the recipe remains the same.